Alonso-del-Arte/chess/doc/Variants.md

 N or R) followed by '@' and the position.
 For example, a knight placed at h6 is notated N@h6.
 This may be followed by + or # when appropriate.

+## Power-up by capture

+To my knowledge, no one else has published anything about this crazyhouse-inspired chess variant, but I'm sure someone else has thought about it.

+In this variant, "officer" pieces can gain abilities by capturing certain other pieces.
+Specifically:

+* A king who captures any of an opponent's queen, bishops, knights or rooks gains the ability to move as that captured piece.
+* A queen who captures an opponent's knight gains the ability to move like a knight.
+No special abilities are conferred from capturing a bishop or a rook because she already has their abilities.
+* A bishop who captures an opponent's queen or rook gains the ability to move like a rook.
+* A bishop who captures an opponent's knight gains the ability to move like a knight.
+* A knight who captures any of an opponent's queen, bishops or rooks gains the ability to move as that captured piece.
+* A rook that captures an opponent's queen or bishop gains the ability to move like a bishop.
+* A rook that captures an opponent's knight gains the ability to move like a knight.

+Pawns can't gain abilities in this manner.
+For example, a pawn who captures the
+opponent's knight doesn't gain the ability to move like a knight.
+However, if that pawn promotes to a queen and *then* captures the opponent's other knight, that pawn promoted to queen can then move like a knight.

+It should go without saying that abilities can't be combined in a single move.
+Just as a  regular queen must choose to move as a bishop or as a rook in a given move but not both, a queen with the ability to move like a knight must choose to move as a bishop, knight or rook in a given move.

 ## Atomic

 [FINISH WRITING]